ramitmittal/sorted-firefox/README.md

 # Sorted
 A web extension to organize bookmarks into folders based on user specified tags/keywords.
 Sorted is tested for Mozilla Firefox and Google Chrome.

+*Sorted is an extension that makes organizing bookmarks easier.
+It is designed to fit inside the existing bookmarks model and stay out of the user's way.
+Sorted has zero configuration and zero background processing.
+It will only work when the user clicks on the extension's icon.*

 ### Usage
 ###### Firefox